Eurce/River-Melody/project_posts/2014-03-25-Precalculating-the-Flow.md

 3. The search procedure is implemented with deque, which allows low probalbility front push behaviour.
 That is to say, sometimes DFS is executed temporarily.

-The above three points are implemented as follows:
+The above procedure is implemented as follows:

 ```
 #define randomD 50